-- Student already has credit for an Area A mathematics course (must meet the minimum grade requirement for the course for institution which may be a "C" or higher). - Student has a Mathematics Placement Index of 1265 orhigher. - Student has placed in pre-calculus or a higher mathematics course (e.g., College Trigonometry or some form of calculus). - Student has a high school GPA (HSGPA this is the same HSGPA that is used in calculation of the Freshman Index) of 3.4 or higher and has completed the Required High School Curriculum (RHSC) in mathematics. - Student has an ACT Mathematics score of 20 or higher.
+- Student already has credit for an Area A mathematics course (must meet the minimum grade requirement for the course for institution which may be a "C" or higher). - Student has a Mathematics Placement Index of 1265 or higher. - Student has placed in pre-calculus or a higher mathematics course (e.g., College Trigonometry or some formof calculus). - Student has a high school GPA (HSGPA this is the same HSGPA that is used in calculation of the FreshmanIndex) of 2.8 or higher and has completed the Required High School Curriculum (RHSC) in mathematics. - Student has an ACT Mathematics score of 20 or higher. - Student has an SAT Mathematics score of 470 or higher on the "old" SAT. - Student has an SAT Math test score of 25.5 or higher on the "new" SAT. - Student has an Accuplacer Elementary Algebra score of 79 or higher. - Student has an Accuplacer Next-Generation Quantitative Reasoning, Algebra, and Statistics score of 288 orhigher.

-- Student has an SAT Mathematics score of 470 or higher on the "old" SAT. - Student has an SAT Math test score of 25.5 or higher on the "new" SAT. - Student has an Accuplacer Elementary Algebra score of 79 or higher. - Student has an Accuplacer Next-Generation Quantitative Reasoning, Algebra, and Statistics score of 288 or higher.
+Rules for Students in

-Rules for Students in Programs
+ProgramsAttempts and

-Attempts and Exit
+Exit

 - 1. There are no limits on attempts in co-requisite courses; - 2.
 Students will exit by successfully passing the corresponding Area A collegiate-level course; - 3.
 The following requirements apply to those students who have co-requisite requirements: - a.
-During each semester of enrollment, a student must first register for required co-requisite courses before being allowed to register for other courses.
+During each semester of enrollment, a student must first register for required college-level and corequisite courses beforebeing allowed to register for other courses.
 This policy also applies to part-time students.
 Two exceptions are possible: - I. If two co-requisite areas are required and a student is enrolled in at least one course, a freshman orientation course or physical education or other activity or performance course may be taken that semester instead of one of the required co-requisite courses. - II.
 In the event that a required co-requisite course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the president or designee. - 4.
-Students are required to take the co-requisite course, ENGL 0999, with ENGL 1101 each semester until they complete ENGL 1101 with a grade of C or better.
-Students who place in ENGL 0999 may not withdraw from the co-requisite support class unless they also withdraw from ENGL 1101.
-Students who withdraw from ENGL 1101 are required to enroll in the course and ENGL 0999 in the following term and every subsequent term until a C or higher is earned.
+Students are required to take the co-requisite course each semester until they complete corresponding college-level course with a grade of C or better.
+Students may not withdraw from the co-requisite support class unless they also withdraw from the college-level course.
+Students who withdraw from an Area A college-level course are required to enroll in that course and the corresponding co-requisite course in the following term and every subsequent term until a C or higher is earned.